 Contemporary art patron and collector Chris Vroom is the CEO of Art+Culture.
 Vroom is also the founder of CollectorIQ, an online data, analytics and portfolio management platform that helps collectors, and their advisors, analyze, value and trade fine art and collectibles.

 Vroom previously founded and was Chairman of Artspace.com, the world’s leading internet platform for the discovery and collection of contemporary art.
-He’s also the founder and president of the New York-based non-profit Artadia, which for over 15 years has provided direct financial support and professional development opportunities to artists from all parts of the United States.
+He’s also the Founder of the New York-based non-profit Artadia, which for over 20 years has provided over $20 million in direct and indirect support as well as professional development opportunities to artists from all parts of the United States.
 Vroom received his BA from The University of Chicago in Economics where his son goes now.

 He was a Managing Director and Global Group Head for the Credit Suisse First Boston Technology Group where he advised institutional investors, venture capital and private equity firms on technology investments.
 He was a Managing Director and Group Head of Consumer Group equity research at Alex.
 Brown & Sons where he had the opportunity to learn from and, in turn, advise management teams at many great growth companies including Starbucks and Costco Wholesale, among others from their earliest beginnings to rapid growth.